Recreation, Sport and Leisure

 Available as a two-year program

-This program will be delivered in a hybrid format in the Fall semester.
-For more information, please visit our Fall Program Delivery page.Please note: The program name on the Ontario College application portals is Recreation and Leisure Services - Sports.
+This program will be delivered in-person in the Winter semester.
+For more information, please visit our Winter 2022 Program Delivery page.Please note: The program name on the Ontario College application portals is Recreation and Leisure Services - Sports.
 Upon successful program completion, students will receive an Ontario College Diploma in Recreation, Sport and Leisure.

 Two-year Ontario College Diploma